 This article will help you find Nevada on a map, provide informational knowledge of Nevada, and help you decide if you would like to visit, and what to do there if you go.

 Where is Nevada?

 You can find Nevada toward the west coast of the United States.
-California borders it on the west, Utah and Oregon on the north, Idaho to the east, and Arizona to the south.
+California borders it on the west, Idaho and Oregon on the north, Utah to the east, and Arizona to the south.